Solvro/mobile-czasoprzestrzen-scanning/README.md

 - Django
 - MariaDB

 Backend is implemented in **Django** framework for Python.
-It uses REST API to comunicate with other parts of system.
+It uses REST API to communicate with other parts of system.